Skip to main content

 External IRB Submissions

-When a non-exempt human research study involves multiple sites that require IRB review, the Michigan State University (MSU) Principal Investigator (PI) may want to request that MSU rely upon an external Institutional Review Board (IRB)’s review of the study.
-To request reliance, the MSU PI is required to submit a request to the MSU Human Research Protection Program (HRPP) office before a study is submitted to an external IRB for IRB review of MSU’s involvement.
-A fully executed Institutional Authorization Agreement (IAA) or reliance under the Streamlined, Multisite, Accelerated Resources for Trials (SMART) IRB must be in place and the reviewing external IRB must approve MSU’s involvement in the research prior to MSU’s engagement in the research.
-See HRPP Manual 1-3, Use of Institutional Authorization Agreements, for more information.
+When a non-exempt human research study involves multiple sites that require IRB review, the Michigan State University (MSU) Principal Investigator (PI) may want, or may be required, to request that MSU rely upon an external (non-MSU) Institutional Review Board (IRB)’s review of the study.
+To request reliance, the MSU PI is required to submit a request to the MSU Human Research Protection Program (HRPP) office before MSU’s involvement in a study is submitted to an external IRB for review.
+A fully executed Institutional Authorization Agreement (IAA) or reliance under the SMART IRB agreement must be in place and the external reviewing IRB (also known as the reviewing IRB) must approve MSU’s involvement in the research prior to MSU’s engagement in the research.
+See HRPP Manual 1-3 “Use of Institutional Authorization Agreements” for more information.
 The HRPP office will make a reliance acknowledgment letter available to the MSU PI through the MSU IRB online system once an agreement has been signed by both institutions or reliance is ceded under the SMART IRB and approval for MSU’s involvement has been received.
 Research and/or clinical investigations involving human subjects that engage MSU cannot begin until the MSU PI receives the MSU HRPP acknowledgement letter and as applicable, an executed contract and consent congruency review has been completed and all other applicable requirements and approvals for the study have been met.

-A fee may be charged for each request to use an independent (commercial) external IRB to off-set administrative costs associated with the review process and interactions with the independent external IRB.
-See the MSU HRPP 5-8, Institutional Review Board Fees, for requirements.
+A fee may be charged for each request to use an independent (commercial) IRB to off-set administrative costs associated with the review process and interactions with the independent IRB.
+See the MSU HRPP Manual 5-8 “Institutional Review Board Fees” for requirements.

-If the request is for use of a Single IRB at time of the funding proposal, the submission would follow MSU HRPP Manual 2-2-F-iii, Use of a Single IRB (U.S. Department of Health and Human Services, National Institutes of Health) or 2-2-G, Revised Common Rule Single IRB Requirement.
+If the request is for a Single IRB designation at time of the funding proposal, the submission would follow MSU HRPP Manual 2-2-F-iii “Use of a Single IRB (U.S. Department of Health and Human Services, National Institutes of Health)” or 2-2-G “Revised Common Rule Single IRB Requirement.”

-For studies in which the National Cancer Institute (NCI) Central Institutional Review Board (CIRB) serves as the reviewing external IRB, see MSU HRPP Manual 1-5, Use of National Cancer Center Institute Central Institutional Review Board for additional NCI CIRB specific requirements.
+For studies in which the National Cancer Institute (NCI) Central Institutional Review Board (CIRB) serves as the reviewing IRB, see MSU HRPP Manual 1-5 “Use of National Cancer Center Institute Central Institutional Review Board” for additional NCI CIRB specific requirements.

-For studies in which an independent (commercial) IRB serves as the reviewing external IRB, see MSU HRPP Manual 1-4, Reliance on Commercial IRB for additional requirements when an independent (commercial) IRB serves as the reviewing external IRB.
+For studies in which an independent (commercial) IRB serves as the reviewing IRB, see MSU HRPP Manual 1-4 “Reliance on External Independent (Commercial) Institutional Review Boards” for additional requirements when an independent (commercial) IRB serves as the reviewing IRB.

 MSU PI Responsibilities

-In addition to the specific responsibilities identified in this document, if an external IRB is designated as IRB of record, the MSU PI is responsible for assuring compliance with the determinations and requirements of the reviewing external IRB.
-The MSU PI must assure that they and their research team will cooperate as needed in the reviewing external IRB’s initial and continuing review (when required), review of modifications/amendments, recordkeeping, and reporting.
-All information requested by the MSU HRPP and by the reviewing external IRB will be provided in a timely manner.
+In addition to the specific responsibilities identified in this document, if an external IRB is designated as IRB of record, the MSU PI is responsible for assuring compliance with the determinations and requirements of the reviewing IRB.
+The MSU PI must assure that they and their research team will cooperate as needed in the reviewing IRB’s initial and continuing review (when required), review of modifications/amendments, recordkeeping, and reporting.
+All information requested by the MSU HRPP and by the reviewing IRB will be provided in a timely manner.

 Materials Required for Submission